 3. The Legalization of EU Politics and International Relations

-This topic will attend to the concept of Legalization of EU politics and International Relations and its relevance for explaining how international law shapes domestic legal and political systems.
+This section will attend to the concept of Legalization of EU politics and International Relations and its relevance for explaining how international law shapes domestic legal and political systems.

-4. Theories of Legal Integration: Why do States comply with treaties and obligations?
+4. Why do States comply with international obligations?

 This section will clarify why States obey international law.
 In addition, it will discuss whether and how international courts do effectively increase compliance with International commitments adopted by States.